GabrSobral/GateKeeper/README.md

 ## Introduction

-THe GateKeeper is a lightweight and secure microservice for user authentication and session management.
+The GateKeeper is a lightweight and secure microservice for user authentication and session management.
 It handles user registration, password management, token-based authentication, and session lifecycle.
 Designed for scalability and cloud-native systems, it offers flexibility, reliability, and easy integration with role-based access control (RBAC).

 ## Password Hashing